 Throughout my career, I have been fortunate to work with many people in the Upper Cumberland area.
 I have both enjoyed my work with my clients and colleagues and I have enjoyed getting to know more about life from each one of them.

 I grew up in Sparta, TN.
 My father brought livestock markets to farmers in this area, and my mother reared a family of six while keeping books for the family business.
 My parents taught me the values of hard work, respect for everyone, living in and trying to improve your community and the importance of having people say your word is as good as your bond.
 My experience working with my family in the livestock business has helped me have a better understanding of the lives and work of the rural people of this area.

 In my early years of practice, I worked with low-income clients at Rural Legal Services of Tennessee (now Legal Aid Society of Middle Tennessee and the Cumberlands).
 There I learned the importance of working with groups of people to achieve common goals.
-I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O’Mara, who helped me hone my legal skills.
+I later worked in partnership with skilled attorneys, Ernie Onks, Kathy Austin, and Mike O'Mara, who helped me hone my legal skills.
 Throughout my years of practice, each of my clients has taught me valuable life lessons.

 Family is important to me.
 My family relies on each other for help and support – sharing with each other what is most important to each one of us.
 My daughters, Carrie Massa and Erica Scott, now work as legal assistants in my law practice.
 I often call on my son, Ethan Massa, and my children's father, John Massa, for questions I have about appraisals.
 My husband, Steve Chapman, guides me in areas of office management.
 My brothers and sisters are always available for valuable counsel.
 My close family experience has helped me work with and empathize with the needs of families I meet in my practice.